priceline/design-system/docs/Hug.md

 ---|---|---
-showChildBorder | boolean | prevents 1px of child element being cut off childBorderWidth | number | width in px to cut off of child icon | string | svg icon name text | node, array of nodes, or string | When providing a node, it is highly recommended to use a `<Text.span />` node, to keep text on a single line
+showChildBorder | boolean | prevents 1px of child element being cut off childBorderWidth | number | width in px to cut off of child iconDisplay | string or array of strings | responsive display property of icon icon | string | svg icon name text | node, array of nodes, or string | When providing a node, it is highly recommended to use a `<Text.span />` node, to keep text on a single line